Optometry

 Quality care tailored to your community’s needs.

-Tele-Optometry is a revolutionary approach to eye care, allowing patients in remote communities to receive comprehensive vision exams without the need for long-distance travel.
-Using advanced diagnostic technology, trained professionals perform eye tests, and results are reviewed in real time by a licensed optometrist via secure telehealth connections.
+Our optometry service provides comprehensive vision exams at your local health center or clinic.
+Using advanced diagnostic technology, trained professionals perform eye tests, and results are reviewed in real time by a licensed optometrist.

-This innovative service ensures that First Nations communities have consistent access to high-quality vision care, bridging the gap between remote locations and professional eye health services.
+This service ensures that First Nations communities have consistent access to high-quality vision care, bridging the gap between underserved locations and professional eye health services.

 No Long-Distance Travel – Get expert eye care from your local health center or clinic.